Calibrating trade-offs tutorial

 Source:vignettes/calibrating_trade-offs_tutorial.Rmd

-Systematic conservation planning requires making trade-offs (Margules & Pressey 2000; Vane-Wright et al. 1991).
-Since different criteria may conflict with one another – or not align perfectly – prioritizations need to make trade-offs between different criteria (Klein et al. 2013).
-Although some criteria can easily be accounted for by using locked constraints or representation targets (e.g., Dorji et al. 2020; Hermoso et al. 2018), this is not always the case (e.g., Beger et al. 2010).
-For example, prioritizations often need to balance overall cost with the overall level spatial fragmentation among reserves (Hermoso et al. 2011; Stewart & Possingham 2005).
-Additionally, prioritizations often need to balance the overall level of connectivity among reserves against other criteria (Hermoso et al. 2012).
-Since the best trade-off depends on a range of factors – such as available budgets, species’ connectivity requirements, and management capacity – finding the best balance can be challenging.
+Systematic conservation planning requires making trade-offs between objectives (Margules & Pressey 2000; Vane-Wright et al. 1991).
+Since different objectives may conflict with one another – or not align perfectly – prioritizations need to make trade-offs between different objectives (Klein et al. 2013).
+Although some objectives can easily be accounted for by using locked constraints or representation targets (e.g., Dorji et al. 2020; Hermoso et al. 2018), this is not always the case (e.g., Beger et al. 2010).
+For example, prioritizations often need to balance overall cost with the overall level spatial fragmentation among priority areas (Hermoso et al. 2011; Stewart & Possingham 2005).
+Additionally, prioritizations often need to balance the overall level of connectivity among priority areas against other objectives (Hermoso et al. 2012).
+Since the best trade-off depends on a range of factors – such as available budgets, species’ connectivity requirements, and management capacity – finding the best compromise can be challenging.

 The prioritizr R package provides multi-objective